torstenboettjer/sandbox/README.md

 ![Alt text](./techStack.drawio.svg)

-Using these files for development, test and production enables the development of consistent blueprints that provide similar advantages like immutable infrastructure without introducing the same limitations.
-A development environment compromises the following tools:

 * **[Home-manager](https://nixos.wiki/wiki/Home_Manager)**: Shell extension to configure user environments with the Nix package manager.
 * **[Direnv](https://direnv.net/)**: Shell extension to load and unload devenv environments automatically moving in and out of a directory.
 * **[Devenv.sh](https://devenv.sh/)**: Configuration tool to define development environment declaratively by toggling basic options for nix and process-compose.

+Using these files for development, test and production enables the development of consistent blueprints that provide similar advantages like immutable infrastructure without introducing the same limitations.

 ## Setup